pchain-org/pchain/!!readmefirst!!.txt

 2，copy all content under '!!restore!!' to current directory, now you can build and start pchain by using the scripts

-details can be found in [Build and start pchain](https://github.com/pchain-org/pchain/wiki/Build-and-start-pchain)
+details can be found in https://github.com/pchain-org/pchain/wiki/Build-and-start-pchain